8

 Why Self-Improvement is Like Slaying Vampires

-3. But – and this is important – we also have to recognize that to be happy, and to enjoy a sense of progress and achievement in life, we have to keep working to maintain our gains, and to fight off the urge to regress.
+But – and this is important – we also have to recognize that to be happy, and to enjoy a sense of progress and achievement in life, we have to keep working to maintain our gains.
+We have to continually fight off the urge to regress.

 • We have to exercise to prevent our muscles from atrophying.